Dr. Hugh Agnew

 Ph.D., History, Stanford University, 1981

-Areas of Interest in Slovak Studies: Nationalism, language and identity; Czech-Slovak relations in and after Czechoslovakia
+Areas of Interest in Slovak Studies: Language and identity, Czech-Slovak relations

 Mr. Orel Beilinson